TUDelft-MUDE/TUDelft-MUDE.github.io/book/exams.md

 - 2022-2023 Q2 resit: [`.pdf`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2_resit.pdf) and [`.html`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2_resit.html)
   - Risk Analysis: series/parallel systems and effect of dependence on failure probability are not part of this year's exam.
 This includes 9a and 9b
   - The FEM question is missing a solution for multiple choice question 2d: the answer is C
-  - Question that apply for Q1 this year: 2
-  - Question that apply for Q2 this year: 3 to 12
+  - Question that apply for Q2 this year: 2 to 12
 - 2022-2023 Q2 exam: [`.pdf`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2.pdf) and [`.html`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2.html)
   - Risk Analysis: series/parallel systems and effect of dependence on failure probability are not part of this year's exam.
 This includes 10c and 10d
   - For optimization, remember you are expected to have a clear understanding behind the Simplex method and how to do it, but will not need to do the calculations by hand (Q2 exam Part 5, Optimization question 2 illustrates doing it by hand).
-  - Question that apply for Q1 this year: 2
-  - Question that apply for Q2 this year: 3 to 10.
+  - Question that apply for Q2 this year: 2 to 10.
 - 2022-2023 Q1 resit: [`.pdf`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q1_resit.pdf) and [`.html`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q1_resit.html)
   - Questions that apply for Q1 this year: 3 to 8
   - Questions that apply for Q2 this year: 2